wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/Node Rollback/lesson.md

         If our signatures matched once, it is a sign that both our node and the random node that responded via the REST API are not on the fork.
         However, if the signatures did not match, there is a small chance the blockchain node could be on the fork.

         We will need to repeat the step №3 and №4 in 20 minutes for only one more time.
         In case it matches after the second attempt, you won't need to update and roll back your node.
         If for the second time the signatures did not match, please, continue with the step №6.
 6. Update your node.
-    Once you encountered two signature mismatches, run through the procedure of the [node update](#node-upgrade).
+    Once you encountered two signature mismatches, run through the procedure of the [Node update](#node-upgrade).
 7. Roll back your node.
     Please, make sure you are authorized in the REST API service as it was mentioned in the 4th step of the chapter [Configuration file setup](#configuration-file-setup).

-    Go to the link to roll back your node at your node height minus 2000 blocks: http://localhost:6869/debug/rollbackToHeight/{insert the your node blockchain height minus 2000 blocks}
+    Go to the link to roll back your node at your node height minus 2000 blocks:

+    ```
+    http://localhost:6869/debug/rollbackToHeight/{insert the your node blockchain height minus 2000 blocks}
+    ```
     For example, since the height of our node was equal to `{"height":2999}`, we need to roll it back 2000 blocks ago (`2999 - 2000 = 999`):

     ```